-Blaise Pascal, a French mathematician after whom the triangle is named, focused on several interesting triangular properties.
+Blaise Pascal focused on several interesting triangular properties.
 Indeed the number of combinations, which is encoded as the individual numbers in consecutive rows, was already known during his time.
 However, the triangle is often introduced using a much simpler rule.
 Observe that apart from the 1s on the far ends of the triangle, each of the other numbers is the sum of the two that are directly above it.

 This is precisely the observation (or property if you like) that is frequently used to construct the triangle.
 Using the Pascal's triangle formula, we can describe this observation:

 C(n,k) = C(n-1,k-1) + C(n-1,k).

 In particular, look at the second number from the left in each row.
-Each of those has a one to its upper left, and to its upper right is the row number of the previous row.
+Each of those has one to its upper left, and to its upper right is the row number of the previous row.
 Therefore, their sum is one plus the previous row number (the essence of our arithmetic sequence calculator), and the result is the row we are in.

-Another one of the numerous interesting Pascal's triangle patterns is its symmetry.
+Another of the numerous interesting Pascal's triangle patterns is its symmetry.
 Observe that in any row, if we read the consecutive numbers from the left, we will obtain the same as if we read them from the right.
 Is it magic or mathematics again?
 Well, let's try to understand what's happening here.

 By definition, the number on the

 k-th place in the

-n-th row depicts in how many ways we can pick
+n-th row depicts how many ways we can pick

 k elements from a set of

 n elements.
 But what if, instead, we pointed out the elements that we don't choose?
 It may sound a bit vague, so why don't we show you an example?